PureStake/algosigner/docs/dApp-integration.md

 # Integrating AlgoSigner to add Transaction Capabilities for dApps on Algorand

 AlgoSigner injects a JavaScript library into every web page the browser user visits, which allows the site to interact with the extension.
-The dApp can use the injected library to connect to the user's Wallet, discover account addresses it holds, ask AlgoSigner to request the user to sign a transaction initiated by the application and to post signed transactions to the network.
+The dApp can use the injected library to connect to the user's Wallet, request account addresses it holds, ask AlgoSigner to request the user to sign a transaction initiated by the application, and to post signed transactions to the network.

+## AlgoSigner 1.10.0 Update
+As part of the process of supporting the [Algorand Foundations ARCs](https://arc.algorand.foundation/) , in 1.10.0 a number of non-breaking additions have been made to how dApps will work with AlgoSigner.
+In time, the existing legacy features will be deprecated.

+### Additions

-The `window.algorand` object is made available to the browser and can be accessed by the dapp to make calls to AlgoSigner.
-All methods of the injected `algorand` library return a Promise that needs to be handled by the dApp.
+- a new top level object, `window.algorand` is made available and can be accessed by the dapp to make calls to AlgoSigner.
+The existing `window.AlgoSigner` object remains but will be deprecated over the next year.

+- An updated connection flow and address discovery process for dApps is in place, using `algorand.enable()`.
+The existing connection flow persists but will be deprecated over the next 3-6 months.

+- Dapps may also now request for AlgoSigner to directly post signed transactions to the network and not return the signed blob to the dApp for handling.

+- @TODO: Something about AuthADDR

-**NOTE: If you're looking for information on the `window.AlgoSigner` object, please refer to the [legacy Integration Guide](legacy-dApp-integration.md)**
+**NOTE: This guide refers only to the post-1.10.0 features and the `window.algorand` object.
+If you're looking for information on the `window.AlgoSigner` object, please refer to the [legacy Integration Guide](legacy-dApp-integration.md)**

 ## Methods